 Registration to the Office of Short Term Rentals

 Hosts in San Francisco must register to the OSTR before listing their units and display the registration number on the listings.
-As from September 15, 2017, we will have the duty not to publish any listing lacking a valid registration number.
+From September 15, 2017, we have the duty not to publish any listing lacking a valid registration number.
 To learn more, read this starter kit on STRs

-- Registration with TTX: to be able to register to OSTR, you must obtain a business licence from the Office of the Treasurer & Tax Collector.
+- Registration with TTX: to be able to register to OSTR, you must obtain a business registration certificate from the Office of the Treasurer & Tax Collector first.
 It is free for short-term rentals.
-You can apply online for business licence online here, for more information, click here.
+When you obtain your business certificate, you must display it conspicuously in your unit.
+You can apply online for business certificate online here, for more information, click here.

 - Registration with OSTR: you can apply online here.
 You can also download the application here and schedule an appointment here (go to Step 4) or mail it completed to: Office of Short-Term Rentals, 1650 Mission Street, Suite 400, San Francisco, CA 94103.